agoemans/escape-underground/README.md

 # Escape Underground

 This project is a TypeScript-based application.
 The boilerplate code for this project was generated using GitHub Copilot.
-This is just a prototype project, to play around with code generation for Google Copilot.
+This is just a prototype project, to play around with code generation for GitHub Copilot.
 I want to see how much boilerplate code can be generated for this game engine and how much I have to clean up/tweak.

 ## Installation